-One of the most amazing travel experiences of my life was during a visit to Zambia a couple of years ago.
-I stayed at several camps, but some of my most memorable moments were during my stay at Luwi Bush Camp, one of the Norman Carr Safari camps, in the South Luangwa National Park.
+One of the most amazing travel experiences of my life was during a visit to Zambia.
+I stayed at several camps, but some of my most memorable moments were during my stay at Luwi Bush Camp, once part of Norman Carr Safari camps now Time + Tide, in the South Luangwa National Park.

 Luwi Camp is under a grove of mahogany trees on the seasonal Luwi River.
 Nearby is a year-round lagoon filled with hippos and crocodiles.
 This is the most remote camp I visited and the accommodations were the most traditional, consisting of natural materials constructed each year under the trees.
 It was a couple of days filled with unbelievable wildlife sightings.

 Camp Life at Luwi Bush Camp

 We walked and drove early each morning to see wildlife, with glimpses of male lions (the roar of a male lion from about six feet away literally makes the ground shake), elephants, zebras, hippos, water buffalo, baboons galore and sleek leopards.
 For me, even spotting the plentiful puku (which I think resemble antelope and a local told me was the McDonald's of the food chain) was a thrill.
 After a rest midday during the heat, we would head back out each afternoon to explore and experience the traditional sundowner—watching the sun set across the plains as the African animals graze nearby.
 A night safari was the highlight of my day, watching animals that you would never spot during the sunlight hours.
 Evenings were spent having dinner under the stars and sharing stories of the day's adventure.